apex/up/Readme.md

+> Effective December 31, 2022, all Apex Software products are officially end-of-life.
+Thanks to everyone who supported us over the years!

 ![](assets/title.png)

 Up deploys infinitely scalable serverless apps, APIs, and static websites in seconds, so you can get back to working on what makes your product unique.